-People of Peru Project was founded by Paul Opp, from Washington state, in 2004 with the vision of helping the impoverished people in Iquitos, Peru, a city of 600,000 people in the Amazon Basin.
-I
+People of Peru Project was founded by Paul Opp, of Washington state, in 2004 with the vision of helping the impoverished people in Iquitos, Peru, a city of more than 700,000 people in the Amazon Basin.

-Medical care, crisis intervention and education, as well as empowering communities to become sustainable create long-term change for future generations.
+Medical care, crisis intervention and education, create long-term change for future generations.

 Join us, in our commitment to make the world a better place one person at a time.